The Wages of Fear Blu-ray Movie

 The Wages of Fear Blu-ray Movie Review

-French director Henri-Georges Clouzot's legendary "The Wages of Fear" (1953) arrives on Blu-ray courtesy of Criterion.
+Reviewed by Dr. Svet Atanasov April 8, 2009French director Henri-Georges Clouzot's legendary "The Wages of Fear" (1953) arrives on Blu-ray courtesy of Criterion.
 The disc contains a restored high-definition digital transfer with uncompressed monaural soundtrack of the original, uncut, French version of the film.
 The Blu-ray package also offers interviews with assistant director Michel Romanoff and Clouzot biographer Marc Godin, a video interview with Yves Montand from 1988, deleted scenes, as well as an informative documentary on the director's career from 2004.
 Region-A "locked".

 Charles Vanel as the aging gangster Jo

-Three men -- Mario (Yves Montand, César et Rosalie Luigi (Folco Lulli, Le comte de Monte-Cristo), and Bimba (Peter van Eyck, Die Todesstrahlen des Dr. Mabuse) -- are stuck in a dead-end town in an unknown South American country.
+Three men -- Mario (Yves Montand, César et Rosalie) Luigi (Folco Lulli, Le comte de Monte-Cristo), and Bimba (Peter van Eyck, Die Todesstrahlen des Dr. Mabuse) -- are stuck in a dead-end town in an unknown South American country.
 A fourth man, Jo (Charles Vanel, Du rififi à Tokyo), joins them shortly before an American oil company announces that it needs truckers to transport a large amount of nitroglycerin to a remote oil rig located some 300 miles away from the town.
 It is a dangerous job that could cost the men their lives, but if they make it, each would get a check for $2,000.

-The key reason why Wages of Fear prompted such extreme reactions had to do with the manner in which the American oil company that hires Mario, Luigi, Bimba and Jo, as well as its employees, were portrayed -- during the first half of the film there is an uprising against the Americans after the locals learn that a terrible accident at one of the company’s oil rigs, which could have been prevented, has claimed the lives of a few workers; there are also scenes where Bill O'Brien (William Tubbs, Cento piccole mamme), the man who runs the company, utters all sorts of controversial lines that were consequently cut by the censors.
+The key reason why The Wages of Fear prompted such extreme reactions had to do with the manner in which the American oil company that hires Mario, Luigi, Bimba and Jo, as well as its employees, were portrayed.
+During its first half, there is an uprising against the Americans after the locals learn that a terrible accident at one of the oil company’s big rigs, which could have been prevented, has claimed the lives of a few workers.
+In several scenes, Bill O'Brien (William Tubbs, Cento piccole mamme), the man who runs the oil company, also utters all sorts of controversial lines that were deemed problematic and consequently cut by the censors.

-The Wages of Fear Blu-ray Movie, Video Quality 4.0 of 5
+The Wages of Fear Blu-ray Movie, Video Quality

 Presented in its original aspect ratio of 1.33:1, encoded with MPEG-4 AVC and granted a 1080p transfer, Henri-Georges Clouzot's The Wages of Fear arrives on Blu-ray courtesy of Criterion.

 This new HD transfer for Clouzot's film offers a number of key improvements in terms of detail, clarity and color saturation.
 The transfer is also notably healthy -- plenty of debris, scratches and specks have been removed.
 This being said, there are some quite obvious limitations that certainly affect contrast and brightness balance (what this means is that certain scenes could look slightly sharper).
 Still, the Blu-ray release represents a substantial upgrade in quality over the old DVD release of the film.
 However, those of you with projectors will likely be the party that appreciates the 1080p transfer the most as the key areas where the Blu-ray excels are far easier to recognize on large screens.
 Finally, I did not detect any traces of post-production filtering to report in our review.
 (NoteThis is a Region-A "locked" release.
-Therefore, you must have a native Region-A or Region-Free PS3 or SA in order to access its content).
+Therefore, you must have a native Region-A or Region-Free player in order to access its content).

-The Wages of Fear Blu-ray Movie, Audio Quality 4.5 of 5
+The Wages of Fear Blu-ray Movie, Audio Quality

 Criterion have supplied a French uncompressed monaural audio track for Henri-Georges Clouzot's The Wages of Fear.
 Generally speaking, this is a solid audio track that does justice to the film.
 Obviously, it has been meticulously restored and, as far as I am concerned, this is the best quality that could have been achieved with the existing film elements (I actually have a very old French DVD of this film and did a few quick tests to see how the Blu-ray compares to it).
 Specifically, the dialog is clear, very easy to follow, and without any dropouts, hiss, or cracks that I could detect.
 For the record, Criterion have provided optional English subtitles for the main feature.

-The Wages of Fear Blu-ray Movie, Special Features and Extras 4.5 of 5
+The Wages of Fear Blu-ray Movie, Special Features and Extras

-The Wages of Fear Blu-ray Movie, Overall Score and Recommendation 4.5 of 5
+The Wages of Fear Blu-ray Movie, Overall Score and Recommendation

 This is yet another solid Blu-ray release from Criterion.
 I suppose, at this point, we could safely assume that the US distributors will be very consistent with their output.
 Frankly, seeing the dramatic improvements each of their Blu-ray transfers has revealed thus far, I think that if one is truly interested in building a serious film library, one cannot but collect each and everyone of these discs.
 Recommended.